While having Earth Science would benefit your understanding of some course content and completion of scenario-based

 Assignments should be turned in (in sequential order) as you complete them.
 Assignments within each module are due every two weeks by the designated Sunday at 11:55 PM (EST).
-The first module is due December 20, 2020.
+The first module is due December 19, 2021.
 The module due dates are under Important Dates.
 Students who do not successfully complete all assignments will not be invited to participate in the Summer Academy.
-Your assignments and the final project will be graded by Master Teachers.
+Master Teachers will grade your assignments and the final project.

 You may request to be dropped from the course by contacting Joyce Corriere in writing (email@example.com).
 You will be withdrawn from the course if you have not submitted work for 3 consecutive modules and/or you have not logged in to the website in over 30 days unless you have prior approval from the VESSS Program Manager and the online Master Teacher.